 Julius recently co-authored The Green Grid’s Liquid Cooling Technology Update white paper, which dispels the myths and misconceptions about liquid cooling.
 This vendor-neutral paper defines and clarifies liquid cooling terms, system boundaries, and topologies, and provides a high-level overview of IT and facility benefits.

-This webcast will review some of these common myths and examine the various technologies and benefits related to liquid-cooled IT equipment currently available, including:
+This webcast reviews some of these common myths and examines the various technologies and benefits related to liquid-cooled IT equipment currently available, including:

 - When utilizing liquid cooling makes sense